 Maple Pecan Granola Serving Suggestions

-- Garnish a smoothie bowl
+- Use it to garnish a smoothie bowl

-- ¼ cup brown sugar
+- 2 Tablespoons – ¼ cup brown sugar

 - ¼ cup canola oil

 - In a large bowl, whisk together the brown sugar, oil, maple syrup, and salt.